- 27 Jul 2022

 - 7 Minutes to read

-The action of applying data to step is known as mapping; in turn, the method by which data is mapped to a step is known as its Mapping Type.
-Depending on the Mapping Type selected, data may be defined from the step itself, or maybe broken down into its individual Properties, which then can be mapped to separately.
+The action of applying data to a step is known as mapping; in turn, the method by which data is mapped to a step is known as its Mapping Type.
+Depending on the Mapping Type, data may be defined from the step itself, or broken into individual properties and mapped separately.

 Select From Flow